 There’s not much difference between Windows 11 and 10 for finding Windows system information.
 The main differences have to do with the detail and prominence of the Settings page on Windows 11.

-So, you can use the 6 methods highlighted for Windows 11 to access Windows system information on Windows 10.
+So, you can use the 6 methods highlighted for Windows 11 to access system information on Windows 10.

 Conclusion